The Board of Credit Union Australia Ltd (CUA) is responsible for the corporate governance of CUA and its controlled entities.

 The Board holds regular scheduled meetings each year, as well as strategic planning meetings and any other meetings that may be required from time to time.

-To assist in the execution of its responsibilities, the Board has established a number of key committees, each with its own charter that are reviewed annually.
+To assist in the execution of its responsibilities, the Board has established a number of key committees, each with its own charter.
 Details of the various Board committees are outlined below.

-The constitution of CUA specifies that the number of directors shall be between six and nine and that their term of office is normally three years.
-Currently the Board comprises eight directors.
+The Constitution of CUA specifies that the number of directors shall be a minimum of six and that their term of office is normally three years.
+Currently the Board comprises six independent non-executive directors.
+The CEO of CUA attends all board meetings.

 The Board is committed to continual improvement and has in place an annual evaluation process for assessing the Board and individual directors.